PatriciaKomstadius/student-management-system/README.md

 }
 ```

-- **ADD new subject to teacher.
-Enter teachers ID as a URL-param and post body with subject in JSON.**
+- **ADD a subject to a teacher:**

+Enter teachers ID as a URL-param and post body with subject in JSON.

 Example:
 ```